LabBench-Society/LabBench.Documentation/content/en/docs/labbench_resources/_index.md

 ---
 title: Resources
-description: Resources for labbench such as installers and reference materials
+description: Resources for LabBench such as installers and reference materials
 weight: 9000
 ---